 - Red rooibos tea

 - Herbal tea: peppermint, chamomile, raspberry leaf, elderflower, sage, linden…

-Once you have your base, add another flavour to it.
+Once you have your base, add another flavor to it.
 Some say that you can add up as much as 5 flavors, but I like to keep it simple.
-My preference is always a base, one another flavour and some extra touches, such as cinnamon, cloves, lavender… But feel free to fill up that jar you’re storing your tea into:
+My preference is always a base, one another flavor and some extra touches, such as cinnamon, cloves, lavender… But feel free to fill up that jar you’re storing your tea into:

 - Chamomile, lavender, Echinacea